How Good Is a Cat’s Memory?

 Signs That Your Cat Forgets Things

 While cats are known for their excellent memory, it deteriorates with age.
 As their life span increases, changes in their brain chemistry can lead to memory loss.
-Hence, it is crucial to be aware of the signs.
+Therefore, it is crucial to be aware of the signs.

 Some common indications include the following: